phreeza/manuscript_axon_potentials/doc/manuscript.md

 model omitted the radial fanning out of the bundle in the terminal zone, as in [@fig:simpletree].
-Furthermore, we discarded the detailed conductance-based simulation of the membrane potential, and instead assumed a fixed membrane potential waveform travelling along the axon trunk with constant propagation velocity.
+Furthermore, we discarded the detailed conductance-based simulation of the membrane potential, and instead assumed a fixed membrane potential waveform traveling along the axon trunk with constant propagation velocity.
 In order to measure the EFP responses at all frequencies, we set the membrane potential with white noise.
 Using linear cable theory, it was then possible to calculate the membrane currents necessary for the determination of the